UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic showing hidden utility startup costs and tips to plan for overlap when moving between two homes.

-This infographic illustrates hidden utility costs like connection fees and deposits, and advises planning for service overlap to avoid unnecessary expenses when moving.
+Hidden utility costs like connection fees and deposits can quickly add up, so planning for service overlap is essential to avoid unnecessary expenses.

 The Double-Billing Overlap

-Ideally, you would stop paying for your old apartment the day you start paying for your new one.
-In reality, leases and closing dates rarely align perfectly.
-You will likely pay for electric, natural gas, and internet at two properties simultaneously for at least a few days or weeks.
-This “double-billing overlap” ensures you have lights on for cleaning the old place and unpacking in the new one, but it does inflate your monthly expenses significantly.
+Ideally, you would stop paying for your old apartment the precise day you start paying for your new one.
+In reality, leases and closing dates rarely align so perfectly.
+You will likely pay for electric, natural gas, and internet at two properties simultaneously for several days or weeks.
+This double-billing overlap ensures you have the lights on for cleaning the old place and unpacking in the new one, but it inflates your transition expenses significantly.

 Illustration showing hidden lifestyle costs of moving like cleaning, food, and mover tips.